(. . . You can find Part IV here)

 I was cold & I was tired and there was another really long and steep hill ahead.
 Suddenly it dawned on me, you know what ... if I could make it through chemotherapy, I could make it up that hill.
 I realized at that moment that cancer had made me a stronger woman, and I was grateful.
 Then I noticed a sign that said "One mile to the next pit stop".
 Funny what that sign did for me, I wasn't tired any more!

 A short rest refreshed me and I got a surprise call from my BFF, Glenda.
 She had joined my team and was doing the 46 mile route.
 "Where are you?", she said.
-It turned out she had left the pit stop a few minutes earlier.
+It turned out she had left that same pit stop a few minutes earlier.
 It felt like forever, but I finally caught up with her.
 As we rode I learned she had been talked into doing the 70 mile route, even though she had not been riding much.
-I had been sad that our start times were different and I wouldn't get to ride with her.
-Another blessing had come my way.
+Before the ride, I was sad that our start times were different and I wouldn't get to ride with her.
+Another blessing just came my way.

 Finish Line Cheerleaders